nuttann/nuttann.github.io/collection-instructions.md

 </p></details>

 <details><summary>Items must be listed individually.</summary><p>
-Don't state all that I have from quest A as I won't be looking the quest up and doing that work for you.
+Don't state things like "all that I have from quest A" as I won't be looking the quest up and doing that work for you.
 </p></details>

 <details><summary>Make sure I had at least one of each item when you requested.</summary><p>